The Ancient Americas: migrations, contacts and Atlantis

 Maize/corn (Zea mays) appears to have found its way from the Americas to Asia well before the time of Columbus and the European colonizers.
 The many varieties of Asian maize could not have been developed in the time since maize was supposedly brought from the New World, and some varieties have unusual traits matching those of South American maizes.
 Sculptures of gods holding maize have been found at over 100 Indian temples.
 This art mostly dates from the 5th to 13th centuries CE, but some is earlier.
 Maize is also mentioned in 5th-century literature in India and 13th-century literature in China.
 A grain much like maize – known as ‘wheat of Asia’ – was being grown around Milan before or just about the time Columbus returned from his first voyage.
 Maize was also known at that time as ‘grain of Asian Turkey’.
 The implication is that maize was carried across the Pacific to Asia, from where it reached some European countries.3

 Fig. 4.3 Carvings of maize ears found in stone temples near Mysore, Karnataka state, India, dating from the 12th and 13th centuries.4

-The peanut or groundnut (Arachis hypogaea) is native to South America, but early specimens have been found at two archaeological sites in southeastern China dated to around 2800 BC.
-The peanut has since been discovered in caves on the island of Timor in Indonesia, dating from the end of the 3rd millennium BC to the end of the 1st millennium AD.
+The peanut or groundnut (Arachis hypogaea) is native to South America, but early specimens have been found at two archaeological sites in southeastern China dated to around 2800 BCE.
+The peanut has since been discovered in caves on the island of Timor in Indonesia, dating from the end of the 3rd millennium BCE to the end of the 1st millennium CE.
 The nuts were found along with two other American plant species, the custard apple and maize.
-The kind of peanut found in graves at Ancón on the Peruvian coast was the same as that cultivated in China, Taiwan, and India.5
+The kind of peanut found in graves at Ancón on the Peruvian coast was the same as that cultivated in China, Taiwan and India.5

 Fig. 4.4 Cashew nuts carved on the balustrade of the Bharhut Stupa.